kmdreko/wilt-narray/README.md

 #include "wilt-narray/narray.hpp"
 ```

-This library was built and tested using C++14.
+This library was built using C++14 and tested using Catch2.

 Check out the [overview](/docs/overview.md) for implementation details.